Join us in person this fall on the beautiful Stanford University campus!

 Program Fees

-The program fees include tuition, course materials, and access to additional tools and resources.
+The program fees include tuition, course materials, and additional resources.
 Breakfast and lunch will be provided during the in-person sessions.
 Travel and lodging are not included.
+Lodging on Stanford campus at the Stanford Guest House is available for the first ten interested accepted participants; rates are nearly half the price of local, comparable hotels.

 Please note that program specifics, particularly regarding faculty and session topics, are subject to change.